 I know of one incident in the Bahamas about 5 years ago where one boater was killed after falling out of his circling dinghy and a rescuer was seriously injured.
 I’ve recently heard of a couple more very serious injuries, and numerous near-misses.
 In another case, the dinghy went straight and the driver was left over a half mile offshore . . . a long swim not to mention needing to replace the dinghy.

-The kill switch instantly stops the motor when the lanyard is pulled.
+The outboard kill switch instantly stops the motor when the lanyard is pulled.
 So the dinghy doesn’t circle back to hit you or head out to parts unknown.
 It simply stops right near you.

 People generally wear the lanyard around their wrist, as in the photo at right.
 If you reach to grab something out of the water, or grab the dog who’s about to jump overboard, you’ll probably pull the clip out.
 And then the motor stops, you have to put the clip back in, start the motor and then go on your way . . . maybe to have it all happen again.

-So people don’t wear them.
+So people don’t wear the kill cords.

 If you go overboard, it’ll still stop the motor, but you’re not as likely to kill the motor just by reaching for something.